tudelft3d/website/education/msctopics/index.md

 ![](img/Opsomer.png){:width="400px"}

 Within this MSc thesis we will exploit the capabilities of open-source tools such as [uDALES](https://github.com/uDALES/u-dales) to predict wind and thermal comfort in real urban scenarios.
 The initial set-up focuses on using part of the Clementi neighbourhood in Singapore, which was already set-up by previous MSc thesis to run RANS simulations in [Opsomer](https://repository.tudelft.nl/islandora/object/uuid%3A97304da6-8938-48eb-8117-ca53321b1e34?collection=education).
-Consider the demanding computational capabilities required by LES, this area can be potentially reduced, or other test cases can be also explored.
+Considering the demanding computational capabilities required by LES, this area can be potentially reduced, or other test cases can be also explored.
+Attendance of elective course [GEO5015](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=57094) in Q4 or similar CFD knowledge is required.

 **Contact:** [Clara Garcia-Sanchez](http://3d.bk.tudelft.nl/gsclara), [Ivan Pađen](http://3d.bk.tudelft.nl/ipaden)